dasher06/Secure_Link_Decryptor_FastAPI/README.md

 ### 1. Localhost (Basic Testing)

-Initially, I ran the Python Flask application locally on my machine for basic testing.
+Initially, I ran the Python application locally on my machine for basic testing.

 I opened a terminal and executed:
 ```bash